 If you require oral or injectable diabetes medication, be sure to take them as instructed by your primary care provider.
 Taking too much or too little of your medication can lead to the development of a diabetic coma.

 Having access to emergency glucose tabs

-In the event of a sudden low blood glucose reading, having fast-acting glucose tabs is a great way to boost your blood sugar levels quickly.
+In the event of a sudden low blood glucose reading, fast-acting glucose tabs are a great way to quickly boost your blood sugar levels.
 Something as simple as Lifesaver candies can make a world of difference in a hypoglycemic emergency.

 Investing in a continuous glucose monitor

 For those who have been struggling with managing their blood sugar levels, investing in a continuous glucose monitor is a great way to identify potential issues early on.
 Able to alarm should your blood glucose drop below or go above normal levels, this is a must for anyone who has previously experienced a diabetic coma.

 The bottom line